makeabledk/laravel-cloud-images/readme.md

 This package provides a convenient to manage Google App Engine images through Laravel.

+Please checkout [https://github.com/makeabledk/appengine-php-imageserver](https://github.com/makeabledk/appengine-php-imageserver) for more information on how to setup an imageserver for your project.

-It assumes you already have a configured App Engine imageserver and GCS Bucket.
+This package assumes you already have a configured App Engine imageserver and GCS Bucket.

 ## Installation